hydpy-dev/hydpy/hydpy/docs/rst/definitions.rst

 mm/T to m³/s (with `T` being the simulation step size).

 `Fixed parameters` represent mathematical or physical properties with unambiguous values.
-Principally, users can modify them, but this is more a feature for testing than for practical applications.
+Principally, users can modify them, but this is more of a feature for testing than for practical applications.
 One example (for a `parameter` with a definitely fixed value) is |hland_fixed.Pi|.